sauterb/sauter-portfolio-site/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/bailey-s-b648401a6/
 ---

 I'm currently a senior at Oregon State University.
 My professional interests include renewable energy, algorithms, and pretty much anything where hardware intersects software.
-I currently am serving as the head TA for the Fundamentals of Electricity Courses and working as a research assistant in the OSU Energy Systems Lab.
-I'm currently looking for both full-time and internship opportunities.
+At the moment, I'm serving as the head TA for the Fundamentals of Electricity Courses and working as a research assistant in the OSU Energy Systems Lab.
+I'm seeking both full-time and internship opportunities.

 {{< icon name="download" pack="fas" >}} Download my CS-focused {{< staticref "uploads/Bailey_Sauter_Resume_CS_Oct2021.pdf" "newtab" >}}resumé{{< /staticref >}}.